ethsu1/convnet_numpy/README.md

 Smiling dataset was parsed from Getty Images.
 Then images were cropped to only be faces using the face_recognition library that was built using dlib's state of the art face recognition.

 At the end of training, my model was getting 86% accuracy.
-You can try the smile detection model at ____ The code for the UI is [here.](https://github.com/ethsu1/smileAI)
+You can try the smile detection model [here.](https://smileai.azurewebsites.net)

+The code for the UI is [here.](https://github.com/ethsu1/smileAI)